sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 vagrant-spk up
 ```

+(You should be running it from the `~/projects/php-app-to-package-for-sandstorm` directory.)

 You will see a _lot_ of messages printed out.
 Some of them are not necessary;
 we're working on tidying up the scripts to minimize the noise.